jon-jacky/home/design.md

 - <https://chipflip.wordpress.com/2012/02/06/the-working-class-of-computer-art/> -
   striking abstract logo, well matched to content.

-- <https://wiki.xxiivv.com/site/home.html> - simple elements combine to
+- <https://wiki.xxiivv.com/site/home.html> - unique logo and links at the
-  make a distinctive look: unique logo and links at the top left, striking use of black and white and empty space, and of black and white photos on linked pages.
+  top left, striking use of black and white and empty space, and of   black and white photos on linked pages.
 Text slightly smaller than typical, and unconventional appearance of links, make the ordinary typography look unusual.
-Many many associated pages: <https://webring.xxiivv.com/>

 - <https://100r.co/site/home.html> - similar to *xxiivv* above, by the same authors.